Booking your wedding DJ

-Your wedding is one of the most important day’s of your lives and as a wedding photographer, I know full well the number of potential pitfalls couples face when booking wedding suppliers.
+Your wedding is one of the most important days of your lives and as a wedding photographer, I know full well the number of potential pitfalls couples face when booking wedding suppliers.
 I have made it my focus (yeah, yeah photography pun intended!) to ensure that I can offer the best advice where possible, to help ease the burden that is placed on newly engaged couples when looking for ideal wedding vendors.
-If you haven’t done so already, then download my > free wedding guide <, which is packed full of help and tips on everything weddings!

 Top 20 tips to booking your wedding DJ